 Discover it® Student Cash Back

 - 5 percent cash back in rotating categories on up to $1,500 in purchases each quarter, then 1 percent (activation required)

 - Unlimited 1 percent cash back on everything else

 Editor’s take: The Discover it Student Cash Back is a great warm-up for what’s to come when you eventually upgrade to another Discover card (such as the Discover it® Cash Back) or apply for a new card entirely.

 This student card offers the chance to track rotating bonus categories each quarter and even follows the same cash back calendar as other Discover cards.
-For April through June of this year, you’ll earn cash back rewards at gas stations, Uber, Lyft and wholesale clubs.
+For April through June of 2020, you’ll earn cash back rewards at gas stations, Uber, Lyft and wholesale clubs.
 (Though rideshare services aren’t a particularly helpful category given the current climate, purchases with Uber Eats also counts toward rewards).
 The rest of the 2020 cash back calendar is as follows:

 - July through September 2020: Restaurants and PayPal

 - October through December 2020: Amazon.com, Walmart.com and Target.com

 If you were to ever spend more than the quarterly maximum, you’ll still earn 1 percent cash back on all purchases thereafter until the cash back calendar resets the following quarter.

 Lastly, one of the most (quite literally) rewarding features of the Discover it Student Cash Back is Cashback Match; at the end of your first year of card ownership, Discover will match all the cash back rewards you’ve earned.
 That means if you accumulated $150 in cash back for the year, your earnings double to $300 in cash back.